We analyzed data from more than 150 insurance companies to help you find affordable home insurance in Indiana.

+On average, home insurance in Indiana costs $1,395 per year or $116 per month.
+This is less than what most Americans pay per month.
 Unlike car insurance, homeowners policies aren’t governed by state legislation.
 That said, major differences exist in homeowners insurance costs on a state-by-state basis.
-Home insurance policy prices by state may differ based on the number and total value of home insurance claims filed in the state, and also on the value of the belongings and dwelling you're insuring.
+Policy prices in states may vary based on the total number and value of homeowners claims filed in that particular state, and depend on the value of the belongings and structures covered by the policy.

 Homeowners insurance rates in Indiana will vary based on the insurance company you choose.
 Cincinnati Insurance provides the most affordable home insurance in Indiana, at only $932 annually.
 This compares favorably to the state's average cost of $1,395, providing a $463 price break on average policy costs statewide.

-Get a head start on looking for cheap homeowners insurance by reviewing the cheapest Indiana home insurance carriers, listed below.
+Get a head start on looking for cheap homeowners insurance by reviewing the cheapest Indiana companies, listed below.

 |Indiana Farm Bureau||$1,038|